 Step 7: Put a feather in your cap

 If all goes according to plan, everyone will be used to a better, smoother way of working.
 Evaluate the project and communicate about the results.

 Remember that devising and implementing a new information architecture is a change project that takes time.
 A correct implementation ensures everyone stays on board and can work together more efficiently.

-In part three of this series you can read about how Flow has put this into practice at the NMBS.
+In part 3 of this series you can read about how Flow has put this into practice at the NMBS.